 - Young chefs love to make it.

 This is delicious with any soup or stew.
-It’s wonderful with my crock pot beef stew, one of the biggest reader favorite (and mine) recipes on my site.
-I love it with vegetable beef soup and instant pot white chicken chili.
+It’s wonderful with my stovetop beef stew or crockpot beef stew (one of the biggest reader favorite recipes on our site).
+We love it with Mexican chicken soup, chicken and vegetable soup, beef barley soup, vegetable beef soup and Texas chili, or white chicken chili.

 During warmer months I serve it as a side for grilled food or main course salads.
 It’s an all-season kinda recipe.